Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 See the [AI Proxy plugin configuration](/hub/kong-inc/ai-proxy/configuration/) for details on modifying the proxy behavior.

-{:.note}
-> **Note:**
-> By default, local models are configured on the endpoint `http://host.docker.internal:11434`,
-> which allows {{site.base_gateway}} running in Docker to connect to the host machine.

 ### AI usage governance

-With the growing adoption of AI technologies, organizations are exposed to a set of new risk vectors.
-In particular, organizations are at risk of having sensitive data leaked to AI Providers, exposing them and their customers to data breaches and other security risks.
+With the growing adoption of AI technologies, developers and their organizations are exposed to a set of new risk vectors.
+In particular, the risk of having sensitive data leaked to AI Providers, exposing organizations and their customers to data breaches and other security risks.

-Kong's AI Gateway provides additional plugins to aid the organization in controlling AI data and usage.
+Kong's AI Gateway provides additional plugins to aid the developers in controlling AI data and usage.
 These plugins are used in combination with the AI Proxy plugin, allowing you to build secure and specialized AI experiences for your users.